wasim-ahmed/mosquitto_mqtt/README.md

 # mosquitto_mqtt

-The simplest publisher/subscriber of mosquitto mqtt on planet earth.Publisher Subscriber examples of Mosquitto MQTT in C
+The simplest publisher/subscriber of mosquitto mqtt on planet earth.
+Publisher Subscriber examples of Mosquitto MQTT in C

 # Prerequisites:
 1. mosquitto source code for header files.
 Can be obtained @ https://github.com/eclipse/mosquitto